cs-open-project/projectsfound/README.md

 介绍: Anakia is an XML transformation tool that uses JDOM and Velocity to transform XML documents into the format of your choice.
 It provides an alternative to using Ant's style task and XSL to process XML files.

+### Answer

+Description: A Q-and-A platform software for teams at any scales.

+介绍: A Q-and-A platform software for teams at any scales.

 ### Ant[构建工具]

 Description: Apache Ant is a Java-based build tool.